trello-talk/tacobot.app/docs/guide/README.md

 You can see the available commands you can use by typing `/help` or going to the [commands list](/commands) on the website.

-## The Trello Role (optional)
+## Management Roles (optional)

 Certain commands such as the Webhook related commands are role limited.
-To restrict who can use these commands, the bot looks for a Trello role on a server or for a user with Administrator permissions.
-If a user doesn't have that role, they will be unable to run those commands.
+To restrict who can use these commands, there are management roles that can be assigned by people with the `Manage Server` permission on the server.
+To set a role that can set webnhooks, run the `/server-settings role` command.

-The role needs no permissions, so long as it has the name "Trello".
+## User App Commands
+You can now access your Trello boards from anywhere in Discord!
+You can [add Taco to your account](https://discord.com/oauth2/authorize?client_id=620126394390675466&integration_type=1&scope=applications.commands).
+This way, you can view boards and cards in any channel.

 ## Authentication
 ::: warning